Daytime hunters have several advantages over nighttime hitmen, importantly visibility.

 However, hunting during the day also has a myriad of challenges that a night hunter won’t have to worry about, for instance, concealment.

 Again, the wide array of crepuscular animals (active at dawn and dusk) and nocturnal animals (most active at night) coupled with the limited competition increase your odds of making a kill in the dark.

 Although the fundamentals of hunting coyotes are simple, do know that hunting them at night can be somewhat trickier.

 This can be pretty hard to do at night, and especially on new grounds.
 Again, remember that coyotes tend to approach distress calls slowly in the dark.

 So, you’ll need to be quite patient.
 Without forgetting, it might also be necessary to bring along one of the best night vision binoculars to give you an edge.

 Hogs have, for long, been known to be a general nuisance in most States and it’s becoming important to keep the feral hog population in control.

 However, as popular as night hog hunting is, remember to check with the relevant authority in your State to ensure that it’s legal to do that at night and with special lights.

-Some States that allow it include;
+Some States that allow it include:

 Venison (deer meat) is known to be the ultimate red meat.
 Hunting deer can also be an enjoyable weekend activity for the entire family.

 That is simply because most deer (not all) are crepuscular critters (they are more active around sunrise and sunset).

 First, deer have a really good night vision.
 Their ears are also very sharp to the slightest sounds in the woods.

 But what makes hunting bucks quite hard is their great sense of smell which is said to be 10,000 stronger than ours.

 It’s also important to hike around and find a favorable position to position your tree stand preferably along frequented deer trails.

 Usually, the seasons for hunting raccoons and coyotes overlap.
 But the most interesting bit is that you can bait and call them in pretty much the same way.

 So, outwitting them is not always guaranteed unless you are really good at making sounds that pique a coon’s interest.

 To make your night raccoon hunting fruitful, it might be a good idea to invest in a good coon squall call such as the Haydels RS-85.
 Again, remember that raccoons can take you through very nasty terrains.
 So, having a reliable waterproof wader might be a wise decision.

 As such, consider arming yourself with a GPS tracking device to direct you to your vehicle safely after the adventure.

-Rabbits and hares
+5. Rabbits and Hares

 However, the fact that it is dark does not automatically guarantee you an easy catch.
 You still have to walk and stalk.

 Importantly, avoid clumsy moves and ensure that the breeze pushes your scent away from your quarry to avoid early detection.

 Remember that airgun shooting is a big NO since the target might be long gone before getting in range.

 Spotlighting is a great way to do this.
 This involves using a powerful lamp or scope-mounted low-power lamp.

 Foxes and feral cats are easy to hunt down during the day using a whistle that makes the sound of a rabbit in distress.

 You could also use a shotgun such as the 12-gauge shotgun for a clean shot at a close range of up to 40 meters.

-In addition to the abovementioned, bobcats, jackrabbits, dingoes and wild dogs also add to your options.
+In addition to the above mentioned, bobcats, jackrabbits, dingoes and wild dogs also add to your options.

 The most important thing, however, is to ensure that you have a license for your targets and that you are hunting within the required time and with the right tools.